Welcome toDeputy Birmingham's School Resource Officer WebsitePhone: 778-6579Office: Newfane Senior High School

 - NEVER stick anything out the window - arms, legs, head, bookbags, etc.

-- Be aware it is illegal in every state to pass a school bus stopped to load/unload students.
+- Be aware that it is illegal in every state to pass a school bus stopped to load/unload students.

 - Yellow flashing lights indicate the bus is preparing to stop to load or unload children.